U.S. military readiness for war, competitive edge worsening: officials

 He said the Navy’s ability to stay ahead of potential adversaries would “degrade significantly” unless the cuts ended.

+On Saturday, Defense Secretary Chuck Hagel announced a push for new weapons, including robotics, autonomous systems, miniaturization, big data and additive manufacturing, to ensure continued U.S. military dominance.

-Greenert and other U.S. officials are urging Congress to end the cuts known as “sequestration,” citing growing strains amid increasing threats, including Russia’s aggression in the Crimea region, and increasing Islamic State extremism in Iraq and Syria.
+Greenert and other U.S. officials are urging Congress to end the cuts known as “sequestration”, citing growing strains amid increasing threats, including Russia’s aggression in the Crimea region, and Islamic State militancy in Iraq and Syria.

-Executives with Lockheed Martin Corp, Huntington Ingalls Industries and Raytheon Co said they were cutting overhead to drive down weapons costs but budget uncertainty limited their ability to make needed investments.
+Executives with Lockheed Martin Corp, Huntington Ingalls Industries and Raytheon Co said they were cutting overheads to drive down weapons costs but budget uncertainty limited their ability to make needed investments.

-Industry and military officials said the changing political landscape and escalating threats could increase the chances for another short-term agreement to stave off budget cuts.
+Republican Senator John McCain, who is expected to take over as chairman of the Senate Armed Services Committee in January, said ending military budget cuts would be his highest priority.

 Admiral James Winnefeld, vice chairman of the Joint Chiefs of Staff, told the conference that procurement of new weapons had slowed, even as escalating demands around the world made it difficult to restore the military’s readiness for new missions.

 “We aren’t modernizing as fast as we should in a highly competitive, technical landscape.
-Almost every element of our forced structure is shrinking while potential threats expand.”
+Almost every element of our forced structure is shrinking while potential threats expand,” he said.